-Paul Anderson, better known as Smiler, collects and plays a wide range of vintage black music and is equally at home spinning jazz, rhythm & blues, doo wop, Motown, ska, reggae or Afro-Latin sounds.
-As a DJ, he fits in perfectly with the philosophy behind Right On! and has played at the club a number of times over the years, never failing to amaze crowds with his deep and varied selections.
+Paul Anderson, better known as Smiler, is a DJ who collects and plays a wide range of vintage Black music.
+He is equally at home spinning jazz, blues, doo wop, ska, reggae or Afro-Latin sounds.
+He has played at Right On! a number of times over the years, never failing to amaze crowds with his deep and varied selections.

-Smiler started seriously collecting records in 1983, and was first inspired by DJs Toski, Paul Hallam and Richard Early after attending clubs like Sneakers and The Phoenix in London.
+Smiler started seriously collecting records in 1983, and was inspired by DJs Toski, Paul Hallam and Richard Early after attending clubs like Sneakers and The Phoenix in London.
 He put on his first event in 1985 and soon began to DJ around the South of England before becoming a regular on the London circuit.
-He is well-known as the promoter and resident DJ of the influential King's Tavern R&B club in Reading which ran from 1988 until 1992.
+From 1988 until 1992 Smiler ran the influential King's Tavern R&B club in Reading.

-Smiler currently runs a night in Reading called Rude! which covers many genres of vintage black music.
-He is also still much in demand as a guest DJ all over the Europe.
+More recently, Smiler ran a night in Reading called Rude! covering many genres of vintage Black music.
+He has also authored a number of books on the history of the mod subculture.